forax/design-pattern-reloaded/src/main/java/adapter/README.md

 # Adapter Pattern

-Let say we have a simple interface like a `Logger`
+Let's say we have a simple interface like a `Logger`

 ```java
 interface Logger {